 Do you need to find out where are Google Chrome Bookmarks Stored on your operating system?

-Sometimes you have to find the bookmark files to get rid of a corrupt file, or you are searching for old bookmarks or backups.
+Sometimes you have to find the bookmark files to get rid of a corrupt file, or you are searching for old bookmarks or backups to import Google Chrome bookmarks.

 You may want to find old bookmarks because you are migrating to a new web browser or computer and need to find the location.